 If you have COVID-19 symptoms or you have been exposed to the virus, you can be tested for free.

 Students are asked to disclose to the college if they or a household member tests positive.
-We ask that you email our Dean of Students, or notify your instructor immediately.
-County health officials will initiate contact tracing.
-Test results are confidential.
+We ask that you email our COVID Screener, or complete this reporting form.
+Reports of results are confidential.